01-edu/public/subjects/corewar/README.md

 Labels are also called pseudo instructions, in the sense they won't be translated into binary code.
 They are widely used to help programmers creating assembly code without needing to remember and count relative memory positions.

-So when looking in the binaries the labels will be replaces in order to match their relative position in bytes from the place they were used.
+So when looking in the binaries the labels will be replaced in order to match their relative position in bytes from the place they were used.

 As an example in the `ameba.s` player `zjmp %:hello` is exactly the same of `zjmp %-5` (`-5` being `ff fb` in hexadecimal notation).

-Thi is because from the `zjmp` you will need to go back 5 bytes in order to match the label `hello:` declarations.
+This is because from the `zjmp` you will need to go back 5 bytes in order to match the label `hello:` declaration.

 > Notice that labels can be declared at the start of an instruction or on their own line.